Pirates vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Ruiz hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is batting .200 with a double, a walk and two RBI.
+- Ruiz hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is batting .190 with a double and an RBI.

 Ruiz Recent Games